alexlitinsky/remevi/memory-bank/productContext.md

 # Product Context

 ## Core Problem
-Users need an efficient way to study and learn from their documents (PDFs, etc.) through AI-generated flashcards and mind maps, with a smooth and informative processing experience.
+Users need an efficient way to study and learn from their documents (PDFs, etc.) through AI-generated flashcards, quizzes, and mind maps, with progress tracking and achievement gamification to increase engagement and motivation.

 ## Solution
 An AI-powered study tool that:
 1. Processes documents into digestible chunks
-2. Generates high-quality flashcards
+2. Generates high-quality flashcards and quizzes
 3. Creates mind maps for visual learning
 4. Provides real-time feedback during processing
+5. Tracks progress and awards achievements
-5. Offers an engaging study experience
+6. Offers an engaging gamified study experience

 ## User Experience Goals